DataDog/dd-agent-comp-experiments/doc/wip.md

 # TODO

+ * put all options in a variable for each app, and validate in a unit test (@ogaca-dd)
+ * doc kinds of components, whether they should use Fx: https://github.com/djmitche/dd-agent-comp-experiments/pull/1#discussion_r936350828
  * startup for bundles? the hidden Invoke() of a constructor that does nothing is weird.
    * Doc how to handle enabling / disabling -- maybe this is per-bundle?
  * more tests